qwerty-arun/Lets_learn/README.md

+3 12/11/24
+## Be so good they can't ignore you
+- Law of financial viability: When deciding whether to follow an appealing pursuit that will introduce more control into your work life seek evidence of whether people are willing to pay for it.
+If you find evidence, continue.
+If not, move on.
+- In other words, do what people are willing to pay for.
 # 11/11/24
 ## College Stuff
 - Communication Lab: Quadrature Phase Shift Keying (QPSK).
 Is it possible to write C or C++ code for this?